Touch Object Requirement

 In touch applications, an object will be detected slightly before it reaches the touch surface, making the perceived response time shorter.

-After the first touch notification, the sensor will continuously track and send touch notifications to update the object position.
+After the first touch notification, the sensor module will continuously track and send touch notifications to update the object position.
 The response time is therefore defined as the time between subsequent touch notifications.

 The response time (t) can be calculated for different active mode frequencies (f) can be calculated by the formula below: